himoose/user-docs/docs/brand-voice.md

 - **Team alignment**: Give your team (and the AI) a shared reference for how content should sound.
 - **Onboarding**: Upload existing brand guidelines (PDFs, docs, or web pages) so the AI learns from your established voice.

-Use this **before** generating content at scale—it's easier to set your voice once than edit 50 AI-generated pieces later.
+Use this **before** generating content at scale—it's easier to set your voice once than edit 50 things later.

 ---